Developing-Scalable-Apps-using-Azure/International-Bakers/Readme.md

-# This lab will help you create a sample .Net application using Azure PaaS services.
+# This lab will help you create a .Net application using Azure PaaS services.

 ## Services used: